 Area apportionment for ABC of flathead sole is currently based on the proportion of survey biomass projected for each area in 2021 and 2022 using the survey averaging random effects model developed by the survey averaging working group.
 The recommended ABC area apportionment percentages are listed below.

+Literature Cited

 Figures